 Clients in Houston and throughout East Texas mentioned general communication between staff and consumers at most service agencies needs improvement.
 Clients continue to become more open about discussing concerns and reporting dissatisfaction for improvement purposes.
 There is an ongoing disconnection between clients and the agency complaint process or how concerns are resolve at some agencies.
 Some clients continue to report they were not aware of the complaint process for problems with services.
 Some clients were familiar with the agency process and complaint forms.
-In general, the clients' responses included;
+This discussion has continued multiple years.